weiweitop/documentation/_docs/Jekyll Doc Project/Theme Instructions/formattingtest.md

 }
 </style>

-This page covers all the details you need to know about content and formatting, including topics such as page directories, links, alerts, images, and more.
+<div class="summary">This page covers all the details you need to know about content and formatting, including topics such as page directories, links, alerts, images, and more.</div>

 ## Table of Contents